 Some rotator cuff tears may not fully heal.
 Stiffness, weakness, and chronic pain may still be present.

 These poorer results are more likely when the following are present:

-- Larger tears
+- Larger tears.

 - After-surgery exercise and instructions are not followed.

-- Older patients (over age 65)
+- Older patients (over age 65).

-Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; and C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Dept of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Reviewed By: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial Team.